TexasInstruments/edgeai-tensorlab/README.md

 ## Installation

-This repository requires **mmdet** Python package from mmdetection to be installed.
+This repository requires [**mmdetection**](https://github.com/open-mmlab/mmdetection) and [**mmcv**](https://github.com/open-mmlab/mmcv) to be installed.

-Please refer to [installation instructions for mmdetection](https://github.com/open-mmlab/mmdetection/blob/master/docs/install.md) for installation instructions and also for dataset preparation.
+Please refer to [installation instructions for mmdetection](https://github.com/open-mmlab/mmdetection/blob/master/docs/install.md) for installation instructions.
 If you get any issues with the master branch of mmdetection, please try after checking out the latest release tag.

-Note: mmdetection also requreis **mmcv** and several other dependencies to be installed as described in the above URL.
+After installation, a python package called "mmdet" will be listed if you do *pip list*

+To install mmcv, browse to the github page of [mmcv](https://github.com/open-mmlab/mmcv), and see the section that says "**Install with pip**".
+Install the full version of mmcv using the instruction given there.
+Please check your CUDA version and PyTorch version and select the appropriate installation instructions.

-After installing **mmdet**, please clone and install [**PyTorch-Jacinto-AI-DevKit**](https://git.ti.com/cgit/jacinto-ai/pytorch-jacinto-ai-devkit/about/) using the link given in [jacinto-ai-devkit](https://github.com/TexasInstruments/jacinto-ai-devkit) as this repository uses several components from there - especially to define low complexity models and to do Quantization Aware Training (QAT) or Calibration.
+After installing **mmdetection** and **mmcv**, please clone and install [**PyTorch-Jacinto-AI-DevKit**](https://git.ti.com/cgit/jacinto-ai/pytorch-jacinto-ai-devkit/about/) using the link given in [jacinto-ai-devkit](https://github.com/TexasInstruments/jacinto-ai-devkit) as this repository uses several components from there - especially to define low complexity models and to do Quantization Aware Training (QAT) or Calibration.

+Please see our minimal installation script [setup.sh](./setup.sh) and modify for your system.

 ## Get Started